Santosh-Gupta/NaturalLanguageRecommendations/README.md

   <img src="images/architecturePart3.PNG" width="95%">
 </p>

 Another challenge we ran into is the training time for the data.
-We were developing this project for the TFWorld hackathon [https://tfworld.devpost.com/] whose deadline was dec 31st, but we had only finished processing the data a few days before.
+We were developing this project for the TFWorld hackathon [https://tfworld.devpost.com/] whose deadline was Dec 31st, but we had only finished processing the data a few days before.
 We had 1.26 million training example, and our architecture contained a whole Bert model, which is *not super fast to train on*.
-Luckily, we had access to TPUs, which were ultrafast; **1 epoch taking 20-30 minutes each!** Not only were we able to complete training on the data, we were able to run several hyperparameter experiments on the data before the deadline.
+Luckily, we had access to TPUs, which were ultrafast; **1 epoch taking 20-30 minutes each!** Not only were we able to complete training on the data, but we were also able to run several hyperparameter experiments on the data before the deadline.

 ```
 try: